 Test team considerations: In a QA team, both developers and testers should be empowered to make the changes required to improve the software development process.

-Automation considerations: Testers—not the automation tool—should decide on the processes related to test automation.
+Automation considerations: Testers—not the automation tool—should dictate the processes related to test automation.

 Test team considerations: Tools with long learning curves and unnecessary complexity will require that a lot of resources are spent on support.